Indonesia country brief

 Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA)

-The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) will cover trade, investment and economic cooperation and will build upon the ASEAN-Australia-New Zealand FTA.
-The first round of IA-CEPA negotiations commenced on 26-27 September 2012 in Jakarta.
+The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) will cover trade in goods and services, investment and economic cooperation and will build upon the ASEAN-Australia-New Zealand FTA.
+The first round of IA-CEPA negotiations concluded on 27 March 2013 in Jakarta.
 When concluded, the IA-CEPA will provide new avenues for Australia and Indonesia, Southeast Asian region’s two largest economies, to benefit from our trade and investment relationship.

-A second project involves the respective chambers of commerce and bilateral business associations, who have established the Indonesia-Australia Business Partnership Group (IA-BPG).
-The IA-BPG will develop joint Indonesia-Australia business positions on the opportunities for greater bilateral trade, investment and business cooperation.
-The IA-BPG consists of the Australian Chamber of Commerce and Industry (ACCI), the Australia Indonesia Business Council (AIBC), the Indonesian Chamber of Commerce and Industry (KADIN), and the Indonesia Australia Business Council (IABC).
-The IA-BPG presented a progress report to Dr Emerson and Indonesia’s Trade Minister, Gita Wirjawan, at the 10th Trade Ministers’ Meeting in Canberra on 12 October 2012.
-The IA-BPG will produce a final position paper for both governments, and this is expected to be handed over in mid-November 2012.
+The second project established the Indonesia-Australia Business Partnership Group (IA-BPG).
+The IA-BPG, consisting of the Australian Chamber of Commerce and Industry (ACCI), the Australia Indonesia Business Council (AIBC), the Indonesian Chamber of Commerce and Industry (KADIN), and the Indonesia Australia Business Council (IABC), presented a position paper [PDF 2 MB] to Dr Emerson and Indonesia’s Trade Minister, Gita Wirjawan, in November 2012.
+The submission offers strong support for the IA–CEPA, and has put forward over 50 recommendations to improve trade, investment and economic cooperation outcomes.

 Australia continues to encourage Indonesia to maintain liberalised trade and investment regimes.
 The Australian Government takes every opportunity to seek reductions in tariffs and remedies for non-tariff barriers affecting Australian exports, bilaterally and through multilateral and regional trade forums.